brightspot/react-examples/ssg-with-webhooks/README.md

 }
 ```

 > **_Note_** The script is mapped to the `yarn webhook` command defined in the `package.json` file.
+In this example the command should only be run once.
+Separate scripts could be used to create, modify, or delete webhooks.

 ### 5. Create a Next.js webhook handler

 This example uses Next.js [API Routes](https://nextjs.org/docs/pages/building-your-application/routing/api-routes) and [On-Demand Revalidation](https://nextjs.org/docs/pages/building-your-application/data-fetching/incremental-static-regeneration#on-demand-revalidation) to handle the webhooks coming from Brightspot.

 The Next.js webhook handler API route must match the URL destination defined in step 4.
-This example uses `pages/api/revalidate.ts`.
+This example uses `pages/api/revalidate`.

 The body of the incoming webhook will be structured like the webhook payload defined in step 1.
-The list of URL path data is extracted from the request and a corresponding Next.js app pages are revalidated.
+The list of URL path data is extracted from the request and the corresponding Next.js app pages are revalidated.

 [revalidate.ts](./app/pages/api/revalidate.ts)